isomerpages/mse-zerowaste/_waste-streams/electronic-waste.md

 ---
-title: 'Electronic Waste'
+title: Electronic Waste
 permalink: /ewaste/
-breadcrumb: 'Our Focus Areas'
+breadcrumb: Our Focus Areas
 ---
 ### Singapore generates about 60,000 tonnes of e-waste a year.
 That’s equivalent to discarding about 70 mobile phones per person in Singapore!
 This number is expected to increase with greater spending power and new technologies constantly replacing old ones.

 -------------------